- What is Harvard Law School?

 There are many possible and distinct answers to this question.
 They all stem from the fact that the Harvard Law J.D. degree program is one of the most internationally renowned and respected courses in the world.
 In addition, the HLS curriculum has generous offerings in international and comparative law.
 Students interested in comparative and international law may want to explore the International Legal Studies resources for information about course work on campus, as well as work and research abroad.

-Outside of the US, many global law firms practice US law and thus require lawyers who have been trained with a J.D. degree.
+Outside of the United States, many global law firms practice US law and thus require lawyers who have been trained with a J.D. degree.
 For example, there are more than 30 firms offering positions to US lawyers straight out of law school in London, at salaries which are generally higher than those for British solicitors of the same age.
 Also, in many countries, having practiced (as a US lawyer) for a number of years, a person would typically have the opportunity to take the local “bar exam” equivalent and become a dual-qualified lawyer.

 Approximately 5% of Harvard law graduates will pursue a career in business and industry, and the J.D. degree is highly respected in those fields as well.